Top-Reasons-Your-HVAC-System-Needs-Repairs

 Component wear and tear is an inevitable aspect of any mechanical system’s lifecycle, including HVAC systems.
 Over time, parts wear out from use, weather, and age, causing them to work less well, break, and require fixing.
 Here’s how wear and tear on various parts of an HVAC system can contribute to the need for maintenance and repairs.

-Wear and Tear of Components – Motor Bearings and Belts
+Motor Bearings and Belts

 • Symptoms and consequences: Motors power the fans that circulate air through the HVAC system.
 Over time, bearings in these motors can wear out, leading to increased friction, overheating, and eventually motor failure.
 Similarly, belts connecting the motor to the fan can become worn, leading to slippage or breakage.